bell-404err/InkFlow/README.md

 # Diploma Web Blog

-A full-stack web blog platform created as a diploma project.
+A monolith full-stack web blog platform created as a diploma project.
 It supports user registration, authentication, post creation, and categorized viewing of blog entries.

 ---